-Under these circumstances it is well to learn all that we can from the annals of business.
-In countries like the United States and England these annals cover at least twice as many cycles as are covered by more than a few statistical series.
+Under these circumstances it is well to learn all that we can from In countries like the United States and the annals of business.
+England these annals cover at least twice as many cycles as are covered by more than a few statistical series.
 In countries where statistics are in their infancy, the annals give us some insight into the course of developments.
 Precision, of course, cannot be had from descriptive accounts; but the annals speak in terms of more and less, they mark off turning points in business trends, they compare in general terms the contemporary fortunes of different coun-Taken, not as a rival, but as a supplement of statistical tries. analysis, an attempt to find the characteristics of business cycles as shown by the longer and wider record of the annals has its value.
-Indeed, as was said near the close of the preceding chapter, there are certain fundamental problems concerning business cycles which can be answered more certainly by studying the annals than by analyzing the statistics now available.
+Indeed, it will appear that there are certain fundamental problems concerning business cycles which can be answered more certainly by studying the annals than by analyzing the statistics now available.

-III.
+IV.
 The Cyclical Character of Business Fluctuations.